EnterpriseDB/tpa/docs/src/2q_and_edb_repositories.md

 On Debian and Ubuntu systems, it will use the APT repository, and on RedHat systems, it will use the YUM repository.

-The `dl/default/release` repository is always installed by default, unless you explicitly set `tpa_2q_repositories: []` so as to not configure any 2ndQuadrant repositories at all.
+The `dl/default/release` repository is always installed by default, unless you

+- explicitly set `tpa_2q_repositories: []`, or
+- have at least one entry in `edb_repositories`.

+Either or the above will result in no 2ndQuadrant repositories being installed.